raj-ch017/python-workbook/README.md

 </h2>

 Files allow us to work with data, without needing to enter it each time our program runs.
-Files also allow us to store results from our program in a more permanent manner.
+Files also allow us to store results from our program in a more permanent manner.
 These features are often used when creating larger programs.
 When completing the exercises in this chapter, you should expect to:

 - Open a file for reading and/or writing